 — Shawna Korgan (@ShawnaKorgan) September 19, 2013

-To help us generate awareness for ‘The Current’, please: Tweet about our campaign, “Like” us on Facebook, utilize the social media buttons on the left side of the page, and subscribe to ‘The HERO Newsletter‘ on the right side of the screen.
+To help us generate awareness for ‘The Current’, please: Tweet about our campaign, “Like” us on Facebook, utilize the social media buttons on the left side of the page, and subscribe to ‘The HERO Newsletter‘.

 ‘Host A Benefit Screening’ – Fundraising Platform

 As of the summer of 2013, Make A Hero offers ‘The Movement ’ as a fundraising tool for adaptive sports groups and rehabilitation centers across the nation, to utilize during a fundraising event to generate financial support.
 To learn more about this unique fundraising opportunity please view the Host A Benefit Screening page, for more information.

 *** Make A Hero is a registered 501(c)3, non-profit, creating adaptive sports films and media content, inspiring individuals with disabilities to enjoy the freedom of participation in adaptive sports & recreation.

 Please help us spread the word about ‘The Current’ Film, the Make A Hero Cast, and everyday heroes, by sharing this post through the social media buttons on this page, learning how you can Make A Hero, subscribing to The HERO Newsletter, and / or giving a generous monetary donation.
 Thank you! ***